siddharthgada/Udacity-Data-Analysis-and-Visualization-with-Microsoft-Power-BI-Nanodegree/Advanced Data Analysis with Power BI/Class Exercises/Readme.md

 ## 📂 Folder Contents
 - `Exercises_File.pbix` — Contains the live interactive versions of the practice dashboards.
-- `Exercises_File.pdf` — A consolidated export of demo dashboards and exercise reports created during the course.
+- `Exercises_File.pdf` — A consolidated export of exercise reports and visuals created during the course.

 ---